DylanMeeus/blog/content/posts/audio-from-scratch-pt8.md

 # Constructing an oscillator

-An oscillator is a device (in our case software) that generates a periodic (oscillating) signal.
+An oscillator is a device (in our case a piece of code) that generates a periodic (oscillating) signal.
 The sine wave is one example of such a waveform, but we'll also look at square waves, triangle waves, and sawtooth waves.